 TIP – If you wanted to make little stockings, you could follow this pattern but change your yarn and needle size – for example using worsted weight yarn and hanging them on your Christmas trees.

-See more free knitting patterns here – Knitted Christmas Decorations.
+See more free knitting patterns here – Free Christmas Knitting Patterns

 - Please do not copy, sell, redistribute or republish this pattern.

 - If you wish to share this pattern, link to the pattern page only.

 - You may sell items produced using this pattern.

 - Do NOT use copyrighted photos for your product listing.

 Skill Level – Easy (great for advanced beginners and the more experienced intermediate knitters)